AyushJhin07/Automation/docs/apps-script-rollout/script-properties.md

 - Populate `GMAIL_REFRESH_TOKEN` alongside the access token.
 A rotation job should exchange the refresh token at least daily; the Apps Script runtime expects fresh access tokens because Gmail REST calls fail once the one-hour access token expires.
 - Store both secrets in Script Properties (production and staging) before deploying new handlers.
 Missing tokens cause structured `gmail_missing_access_token` errors during runtime, surfacing misconfigurations quickly.

+### Google Sheets token management

+- Apps Script Google Sheets handlers require `GOOGLE_SHEETS_ACCESS_TOKEN` with the scopes `https://www.googleapis.com/auth/spreadsheets` and `https://www.googleapis.com/auth/drive.metadata.readonly`.
+Populate the Script Properties store before deployment—missing tokens surface as `sheets_missing_access_token` errors during trigger and action execution.
+- For delegated OAuth flows, store a matching `GOOGLE_SHEETS_REFRESH_TOKEN` so the rotation job can mint fresh access tokens without manual intervention.
+Rotate both tokens alongside Gmail to avoid stale credentials.
+- When using service accounts with domain-wide delegation, store the JSON key in `GOOGLE_SHEETS_SERVICE_ACCOUNT` and the impersonated principal in `GOOGLE_SHEETS_DELEGATED_SUBJECT`.
+The credential rotation task exchanges those secrets for `GOOGLE_SHEETS_ACCESS_TOKEN` on the cadence defined in the runbook.

 ## Machine-readable report

 Deployment tooling and Confluence dashboards rely on `production/reports/apps-script-properties.json`.
 Run `tsx scripts/verify-apps-script-properties.ts --write` after updating REAL_OPS handlers or connector manifests so the report and table stay in sync.
 CI will fail if the report or guide drifts from the generated output.